 Showing FPS in Unreal Engine

-There isn’t a clearer and more immediate indication of the overall performance of your project than its framerate.
+There isn’t a more immediate indication of the overall performance of your project than its framerate.
 Although it doesn’t provide a lot of context as to the how or why your game might be underperforming, keeping an eye on your fps allows you to catch any strange behaviour before your project gets too far along and the optimization process becomes that much harder to address.

 The simplest way to display your Unreal project’s framerate is by selecting the ‘Show FPS’ option within the viewport’s hamburger menu, or by using the shortcut Ctrl+Shift+H. You could also use the ‘stat fps’ console command, which achieves the same thing.

-Toggle the debug FPS Display via the viewport menu, or by pressing Ctrl+Shift+H.
+Toggle the debug FPS Display via the viewport menu or by pressing Ctrl+Shift+H.

 Toggling the FPS Display